toastnz/silvershop-api/docs/en/reference/item.md

 | quantity | int  | Amount of items to add      |

 ## Response Format

+Any methods called above will return in the following format

 | Name         | Type    | Default   | Description                                    |
 |--------------|---------|-----------|------------------------------------------------|